rust-lang/rfcs/text/0000-const-char-encode-utf8.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Other than just adding the `const` qualifier to the function signature, the function body would have to be changed due to some constructs currently not being supported in constant expressions.
+Other than just adding the `const` qualifier to the function prototype, the function body would have to be changed due to some constructs currently not being supported in constant expressions.

 A working implementation can be found at [`bjoernager/rust:const-char-encode-utf8`](https://github.com/bjoernager/rust/tree/const-char-encode-utf8).